zeligism/zeligism.github.io/_posts/2026-08-30-FYMeetsDV.md

 In general, I don't like to interpret the *values* of $f^\ast$ themselves because they're confusing.
 They're literally the largest "difference" between $$f(y)$$ and $$\langle y, g \rangle$$ for each $$g$$ (and the difference is not necessarily positive), and that's what the definition says.
-For optimization, I find the role of $$f^\ast$$ in (CVX), and hence in the duality gap and optimality certificates, more useful than the geometric interpretation alone.
+In optimization, the role of $$f^\ast$$ in (CVX), and hence in the duality gap and optimality certificates, is more useful than what the geometric interpretation alone offers in terms of intuition.

 ## DV